What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Some people use the virtual world to live the life of their dreams.
 They enjoy playing the roles they choose to and cannot play in the real world.
 They try making others believe that they are glamorous, successful, or else that they are facing heart-wrenching tragedy.

-They want to escape from the reality of their own lives as they are bored, bullied, or have so many problems in their life.
+They want to escape from the reality of their own lives as they are bored, bullied or have so many problems in their life.

 Scammers: